itskeshwam/itskeshwam/README.md

 Hey there!
-I'm Keshwam, the coding wizard with a penchant for Python, HTML, and a sprinkle of C++. 🐍🔥 As an undergrad student in computer science, I'm all about creating software that's not just functional, but also eye-pleasing and fun! 😍🎉
+I'm Keshwam, the coding wizard with a penchant for Python, HTML, CSS, Javascript, and a sprinkle of C. 🐍🔥 As an undergrad student in computer science, I'm all about creating software that's not just functional, but also eye-pleasing and fun! 😍🎉

 With my creative coding spells, I'll craft clean and efficient code that's sure to impress.
 But that's not all!
 I believe in injecting humor and fun into everything I do, from witty comments in my code to cracking jokes during team meetings. 😄🎭